 Where to stay in South Bend

-- Visitor Tip: Request a room on a higher floor if you’d like a better view.
+- Visitor Tip: Request a room on a higher floor for a better view.
 I stayed on the 10th floor.
-You can catch a glimpse of my room view in the YouTube video below!
+You can see my room view in the YouTube video below!

-Click here to go to YouTube video: https://youtu.be/zT_uPhHvaX4
+Click here to go to the YouTube video: https://youtu.be/zT_uPhHvaX4